 Rethymno does not have an airport and it is served by the 2 International Airports in Crete: Heraklion and Chania.

 The distance from Chania to Rethymno is 56 km and from Heraklion to Rethymno is 80 km.
 Chania airport is much smaller and far less busy than Heraklion airport.

-To get to Rethymno from Chania International Airport by public transport you can take a direct bus Chania aiport - Rethymno (there are 5 buses per day) or you can take the bus to Chania’s town centre and then board a different bus to Rethymno.
-The bus stop is just outside the terminal building.
-Bus routes and timetables Chania airport - Rethymno and Chania airport - Chania (town) can be found here.
-Bus routes and timetables Chania - Rethymno can be found here.
+To get to Rethymno from Chania International Airport by public transport you need to take the bus to Chania’s town centre and then board a different bus to Rethymnon.
+The bus stop is just outside the terminal building and the trip will cost EUR 2.30 to Chania, and then from Chania to Rethymnon it will be another EUR 6.70.
+That trip is about an hour.